 A request for an accommodation may be made at any time.
 We ask, however, that you notify the court at least 10 business days in advance.

-Yes.
-The court may deny your request if the request is for a personal or individually prescribed device, or if the modification will fundamentally alter the nature of the service, program, or activity of the court or program.
-If you disagree with the denial of your request, you may submit a complaint form.
+The court may deny your request if the request is for a personal or individually prescribed device (such as hearing aids or a wheelchair), or if the modification will fundamentally alter the nature of the service, program, or activity of the court or program (such as providing an attorney for a party with a disability when one would not be provided for another party) or if it would pose an undue administrative or financial burden to provide the accommodation (if the proposed accommodation so expensive or time-consuming as to be unreasonable).
+The court may also deny your request if it would be inappropriate in the course of the litigation.
+If you disagree with the denial of your request, you may submit a complaint.

 You may fill out a complaint form available from the Disability Accommodations Coordinator assigned to the building where your court proceeding or program is scheduled or from Beth Tarter, EEO/ADA Officer at 808-539-4336 (Voice) or email firstname.lastname@example.org